sekwah41/GenericTestMod/README.md

 The META-INF will be ignored in the resources though it is needed to properly link mixins for now without anything else.

-# Other mods to look at (with summaries of code features)
+# Other mods to look at
+As most of the time I am spending on hobby projects will be going into making other modding projects I will link other mods I am working on for examples with summaries of what they include.
+Though for anything experimental I will likely keep adding examples to here.
 ## Actively in 1.16.1
 ## Currently updating to 1.16.1
 [Re:Skin](https://github.com/sekwah41/Re-Skin/tree/forge-1.16.1) (Commands, Network, Custom Player Data, Access Transformers)